Polaris web components

 Email

-Let users enter email addresses with built-in validation and optimized keyboard settings.
+Let users enter email addresses with optimized keyboard settings.

 Form